ahanba/pyatus/README.md

 #### About config.yaml
 You can find the simple config.yaml in the sample folder.
 ```
+# Specify the folder where fils you want to check are located, and columns to read.

 reader:
   folder_path: python/pyatus/sample/target_files
   source_column: "en_US" # column number (integer starting from 0) or header string.
 Type ("int" or "str") should be the same as target column.
   target_column: "ja_JP" # column number (integer starting from 0) or header string.
 Type ("int" or "str") should be the same as source column.

+# Specify True for checks you want to run, paths to read glossary or monolingual files, and source and target languages for spellcheck.

 checker:
   source_lang: "en_US"